The news is full of characters straight out of Dickens.

 " . . .
 Is he a large man, Ma?"

-"I should call him a large man, my dear," the old lady replied after some hesitation, "but that his voice is so much larger."Scrooge, you need no introduction to Bannon, abandoned banner carrier of the alternative right (which is not the left, but is certainly wrong).
+"I should call him a large man, my dear," the old lady replied after some hesitation, "but that his voice is so much larger."Scrooge, you need no introduction to Bannon, abandoned banner-carrier of the alternative right (which is not the left, but is certainly wrong).
 And humble, hungry Uriah Heep is already giving his two-cents-worth to Pence.
 Meanwhile, and I quote, "Jessica Ditto, a spokeswoman for Mr. Trump, said . . . " and meanwhile Sean Spicer, seasons facts for public consumption.
-Ditto and Spicer, too apt a change from Joshua Earnest, the outgoing press secretary of the Obama White House.
+Ditto and Spicer, too blatant a change from Joshua Earnest, the outgoing press secretary for the White House.